University of Washington fInformation School

 Communication Tools

 In a crisis, no single medium can notify everyone.
-The UW has a robust Emergency Communications Plan and the iSchool will follow these communications procedures during a crisis or emergency.
+The UW has a robust Crisis Communications Plan and the iSchool will follow these communications procedures during a crisis or emergency.
 Always log in to MyUW and check the following sources for the most reliable information.

 UW online information: